 - What are your views about (x)approach?
 Do you think it can be a competitive differentiator?

-SPIN selling is a great approach for thoroughly understanding your customer pains and tailoring your solution to their needs.
-It’s simple to implement and extremely practical.
+SPIN model is a great approach for thoroughly understanding your customer’s pains and tailoring your solution to their needs.
+The SPIN sales model is simple to implement and extremely practical.

 - Draws out customer’s need

-- Directs you to the problem and help in framing a solution
+- Directs you to the problem and helps in framing a solution

 - Aids in convincing the buyer that they have a requirement